Optimising the Server

 Pi - Further Insulation Improvements

-I noticed when running the previous tests that the system frequency was consistently dropping around midday, which is when the room that the server is in gets warmest from the sun shining on the roof.
+Following on from the first section on stabilising the temperature, I noticed when running the previous tests that the system frequency was consistently dropping around midday, which is when the room that the server is in gets warmest from the sun shining on the roof.
 This led me to think that the temperature stability wasn't yet properly under control, despite the improvements so far.

 GNSS - Disabling SBAS